#DALEYPOP X 2025 AOTY picks

 I still can’t get over the fact that Heidi Montag made a massive music comeback in 2025, complete with official music videos, stunning visualisers, high profile features, a live performance at Mighty Hoopla and an entire new album!

 Oh and Heidi’s legendary 2009 Miss Universe performance is finally available in full HD on YouTube.
-Honestly, Heidi has been serving us nonstop this year-coming back stronger than ever, even after the devastating start to 2025 when she and Spencer Pratt lost their home in the LA fires.
+Honestly, Heidi has been serving us nonstop this year-coming back stronger than yesterday, even after her devastating start to 2025 when she and Spencer Pratt lost their home in the LA fires.

-The album is pure, unapologetic fun, overflowing with massive choruses, club-ready beats, and lyrics made for strutting through the night rather than soul-searching although No Going Home proves Heidi has range too.
+The album is unapologetic fun, with massive choruses, club-ready beats, and strut-worthy lyrics rather than soul-searching although No Going Home shows Heidi still has her soul.
 Sriracha turns up the heat, leaning fully into a campy, over the top club pop with a cheeky wink, not a caution sign and Icon is an energetic reminder that sometimes pop’s greatest power is simply to make you feel alive, bold and, like an icon.
+Icon isn't actually on the album but it's too good not to mention, Tetris is an absolute bop too.

-What’s most surprising is how comfortable it all feels.
 Heidi sounds relaxed, playful, and completely unbothered by anyone who ever doubted her pop star ambitions.
-It’s not trying to rewrite pop history, it’s just here to have a good time and invite you along.
+She's not trying to rewrite pop history, she's just here to have a good time and we're all invited to Heidiwood.

 Heidiwood commits fully to the fantasy and pop music could always use a bit more of this energy.
 It's silly, shiny and a little ridiculous in the best way.
-It might not be trying to win critics over although it's won me over but then I've been a fan since Superficial and proud!
+It might not be trying to win critics over although I guess I'm a critic and it's won me over but then I'm an original Superficial fan and proud!

 Not one but TWO albums in one year from FKA twigs is wild but highly appreciated so on behalf of all the Twiglets, thank you Tahliah it you ever read this!